geom_link() allows the user to link loci/regions between two sequences/genomes with one another.

 The function calls upon the data stored within the link track.
 Data frames added to this track have seq_id and seq_id2 as required variables.
 Optional and recommended variables include start, start2, end, end2, bin_id, bin_id2 and strand.

-Keep in mind: when start/end is not specified, links will be created between the entire contigs of seq_id and seq_id2
+Note, when start/end is not specified, links will be created between the entire contigs of seq_id and seq_id2.

 Examples